 A simple way to recycle all the paper bags from your shopping trips, this peacock puppet from Pacon is very simple but lots of fun!
 Print out the patterns in the right sizes and you’re almost done!

-Who know coffee filters could result in some pretty peacocks?
-This craft from Artsy Craftsy Mom is another easy, eye catching and economical craft to do with your child, whatever his age.
+Who knew coffee filters could result in some pretty peacocks?
+This craft from Artsy Craftsy Mom is another easy, eye-catching and economical craft to do with your child, whatever his age.

 Letter Crafts are a great way to introduce letters and have fun while at it!
 This craft from No Time for Flashcards introduces the letter P with a fun and easy peacock craft that even toddlers can do.

-There’s a reason handprint crafts are so popular among the toddlers and preschoolers – they’re very easy with just the right amount of mess!
-If your kids are like mine and like to go full ‘ hands on’ with their craft, then this Hand-print craft from Sweet and Lovely Crafts will be just right!
+There’s a reason handprint crafts are so popular among toddlers and preschoolers – they’re very easy with just the right amount of mess!
+If your kids are like mine and like to go full ‘ hands-on’ with their craft, then this Hand-print craft from Sweet and Lovely Crafts will be just right!